rshev/Demo_ProductBrowser/README.md

 The test project for the one of the UK's biggest online retail companies.

+#### Client requirements

+* Display a splash screen with a spinner until the list of categories is loaded
+* Dynamically build a list of sections and categories within a hamburger menu
+* After selecting a category, items loaded in a grid layout, tappable to go to the details screen
+	* Images loaded asynchronously, as the view is scrolled
+	* Double-tap should favorite/unfavorite an item, displaying a yellow border around the image
+	* Tapping the favorites button in the tab bar should display an alert with a list of "favorited" items
+* Details screen should show all the item's photos within a scrollView
+	* Tapping the 'add to bag' button should add the item to the bag
+	* Tapping the bag button in the tab bar should display and alert with a list of id-quantity pairs of items added to the bag
+* Everything should be downloaded from 4 JSONs: 2 for each of sections, 1 containing items and 1 with item details

 #### Project highlights

 * Swift 2.2 + RxSwift technology stack, MVVM architecture